OYC Meeting Minutes – 19/10/2022

 - Chris discussed how Oldham Council changed their boundaries to North, West, East, South and Central (from Chadderton, Failsworth & Hollinwood, Oldham East, Oldham West, Royton, Shaw & Crompton and Saddleworth & Lees).
 Youth councillors then discussed that we would still elect 7 people per ward (maximum 35 in an election, down from 42).
 Youth councillors unanimously voted to change this.

-- Youth councillors unanimously voted to add an explanation to the constitutionA constitution is a set of rules that guides how an organisation works.
-The constitution says how the organisation is set up and how it works.
-It also states the rights of it's members.
-More, that the reasoning for the maximum 25 youth councillor roll-over is due to retain experience.
+- Youth councillors unanimously voted to add an explanation to the constitution, that the reasoning for the maximum 25 youth councillor roll-over is due to retain experience.

 - Youth Voice Family Membership